Recipes & Cooking

 8 Mistakes You Might Be Making with Raw Chicken

-There’s a reason “tastes like chicken” is such a popular phrase.
-Most home cooks reach for boneless, skinless chicken breast for just about any meal.
-Chicken is cheap, plentiful, and pairs with nearly anything.
-But it’s important to remember to take heed when preparing this bird.
-Raw chicken can be harmful if it’s not handled with care.
+There’s a reason “tastes like chicken” is such a popular phrase—chicken is cheap, plentiful, and pairs with nearly anything.
+But raw chicken can be harmful if it’s not handled with care.
 Cook your next chicken dinner safely by avoiding these common mistakes.

 Leaving chicken out too long